Deployment Topologies for Reporting Services in SharePoint Integrated Mode

 Scale-out deployment with server farm, where instances are not the same version or edition.

 Not supported.
-All report server instances in a scale-out deployment must be the same version and edition (for example, SQL Server 2008 Enterprise).
-All instances in a server farm must be the same product (for example, either all Windows SharePoint Services or all Office SharePoint Server ).
+All report server instances in a scale-out deployment must be the same version and edition (for example, SQL Server 2008 R2 Enterprise).
+All instances in a server farm must be the same SharePoint product (for example, either all SharePoint Foundation 2010 or all SharePoint Server 2010).

 Side-by-side installations of Reporting Services and SharePoint products and technologies on the same computer, but not configured for integration.

 This is supported.
-You can run a native mode report server side-by-side with a SharePoint product or technology.
+You can run a native mode report server side-by-side with a SharePoint product.
 Depending on how you configure URLs on the Web server, you might need to choose a non-default URLs for the Reporting Services server applications.
 For more information, see Deploying Reporting Services and Internet Information Services Side-by-Side.

 Multiple instances of Reporting Services on the same computer, where one instance runs in SharePoint integrated mode and the other instance runs in native mode.

 This is supported, but you must run all report server instances at the same level.
-For example, if you are using SQL Server 2008, all report server instances must be SQL Server 2008.
-For more information, see Configuring Reporting Services for SharePoint 3.0 Integration.
+For example, if you are using SQL Server 2008 R2, all report server instances must be SQL Server 2008 R2.
+For more information, see Configuring Reporting Services for SharePoint 2010 Integration.

-Scale-out deployment, where each report server instance in the scale-out is integrated with an independent instance of a SharePoint product or technology.
+Scale-out deployment, where each report server instance in the scale-out is integrated with an independent instance of a SharePoint product.

 Not supported.
-If you configure SharePoint integrated mode for a scale-out deployment, the entire scale-out must be integrated with either a server farm or the same single instance of a SharePoint product or technology.
+If you configure SharePoint integrated mode for a scale-out deployment, the entire scale-out must be integrated with either a server farm or the same single instance of a SharePoint product.

-For example, the following scenario is unsupported: two independent installations of Windows SharePoint Services 3.0, each one integrated with a local report server instance, where both report server instances share the same report server database.
+For example, the following scenario is unsupported: two independent installations of SharePoint Foundation 2010, each one integrated with a local report server instance, where both report server instances share the same report server database.

-You cannot integrate two or more report server instances that share the same report server database with different stand-alone server deployments of Windows SharePoint Services 3.0 or Office SharePoint Server 2007.
+You cannot integrate two or more report server instances that share the same report server database with different stand-alone server deployments of SharePoint Foundation 2010 or SharePoint Server 2010.
 Doing so will eventually cause data corruption in the back-end report server database.

 Standalone Server Deployments